zubeax/zubeax.github.io/_posts/2023-11-30-the-journey-starts.markdown

-While looking for ways to set up an environment that i could manage on my own i came across a number of blogs where people deployed [k3s](https://k3s.io/) (a bare-metal kubernetes distribution) on Raspberry Pi clusters in all shapes and sizes.<br/>
-I had used Raspberry PIs for a number of projects throughout my house over the last years, so i decided to give it a try.
+While looking for ways to set up an environment that i could manage on my own i came across a number of blogs where people deployed [k3s](https://k3s.io/) (a bare-metal kubernetes distribution) on Raspberry Pi clusters in all shapes and sizes.
+I had used Raspberry PIs for a number of projects throughout my house over the years, so i decided to give it a try.
 <br/>
 Even if i did not require an HA configuration with 99.999% availability i still wanted a decent case, a fan, and no wires all over the place.